przemyslawkarcz/Text-Statistics/README.md

 To start, go to the AppRunner class.

-Technologies used in the project are: IDE - IntelliJ Idea Community; Maven; Java - 1.8; TDD.
+Technologies used in the project are: IDE - IntelliJ Idea Community; Maven; Java - 1.8; TDD; Design pattern - Facade.

 Contact data: